 What does all of this mean?

-Discovering your Target Market for Personal Training
+Discovering and Using your Target Market for Personal Training

 If there’s one thing that’s a must, that’s having the data.
 But lets not get confused here.
 We aren’t talking about compiling a bunch of 1’s and 0’s into some deeply meaningful analysis.
 We aren’t data scientists here.